JoshuaFox/JoshuaFox.github.io/publications.md

 > EAI gives _O(n)_ complexity for connecting _n_ applications on the network, but there remains an _O(n2)_ complexity for integrating the message formats that the applications use as input and output.
 With an ontology-based approach, however, this too can be reduced to _O(n)_.

-• “[Semantic Discovery for Web Services](https://web.archive.org/web/20051025184921/http://webservices.sys-con.com/read/39718.htm),” with Joram Borenstein, _Web Services Journal_.
+• [Semantic Discovery for Web Services,” with Joram Borenstein, _Web Services Journal_.

 > Web Services lookup with UDDI requires client and server to agree on the exact syntax of the interaction.
 Using the principles of ontology, providers can publish and clients can discover Services based on the desired functionality rather than the syntactic details.